CodeItQuick/GildedRose-Refactoring-Kata/README.md

 # CIQ Notes

+The original folder/question I pulled from was js-mocha.
 Solution is in __FIRST_ATTEMPT_JAVASCRIPT folder, and is written in javascript.

 I decided to try this kata to try my hand at some refactoring.
 The general approach I've taken so far is to: